 The AFT President, AFT Committee chair, or disinterested members of the AFT Executive Council shall, if appropriate, appoint a disinterested person or committee or subcommittee to investigate alternatives to the proposed action, transaction, or arrangement.
 The individuals making this appointment must themselves be disinterested in the proposed action, transaction, or arrangement.

-After exercising due diligence, the AFT Executive Council or its Committee shall determine whether AFT can obtain a more advantageous action, transaction, or arrangement from a person or entity that would not give rise to a conflict of interest.
+After exercising due diligence, the AFT Executive Council or its Committee shall determine whether AFT can obtain, with reasonable efforts, a more advantageous action, transaction, or arrangement from a person or entity that would not give rise to a conflict of interest.

 If a more advantageous action, transaction, or arrangement is not reasonably possible under circumstances that avoid a conflict of interest, the AFT Executive Council or its Committee shall determine by a majority vote of the disinterested directors (or committee members) whether the action, transaction, or arrangement is in AFT’s best interest, for AFT’s own benefit, and whether it is fair and reasonable.
 Based on this determination, the AFT Executive Council or its Committee shall decide whether to enter into the action, transaction, or arrangement.